If you are wondering what are the top things you can do in Rethymnon, this is the guide for you.

 The vaulted spaces in the seafront buildings have been turned into picturesque (but a bit expensive) fish restaurants.

-If you are looking for a convenient and more authentic Cretan dinner, it’s always better to reach the inner alleys of the old town or the modern city.
+If you are looking for a convenient and more authentic Cretan dinner, reaching the inner alleys of the old town or the modern city is always better.

 The Venetian Port of Rethymnon

-Together with the beautiful lighthouse, the Venetian port is one of the most attractive places to visit in town.
+Along with the beautiful lighthouse, the Venetian port is one of the most attractive places to visit.

 Currently out of use, except for a few fishing boats, it has been replaced by the nearby modern port.
-This old harbor was already active during the Byzantine rule on the island.
+This old harbor was already active on the island during the Byzantine rule.

 However, its more active period dates to the Venetian times when it was one of the island’s most vibrant centers of commerce.